EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Contributions

 {\bf $\diamond$ Proximal setting.} It is common practice to solve {\em regularized} versions of empirical risk minimization problems instead of their vanilla variants \citep{shai_book}.
-We thus consider the composite/regularized/proximal problem
+Thus we consider the regularized (proximal/composite) problem

 where $r(x):\R^d \to \R\cup \{+\infty\}$ is a regularizer, e.g., $\ell_1$ regularizer $\|x\|_1$ or $\ell_2$ regularizer $\|x\|_2^2$.
-To broaden the applicability of \algname{EF21} to such problems, we propose a proximal variant of \algname{EF21} to solve the more general composite problems~\eqref{eq:composite_optimization_0}.
-We call this new method \algname{EF21-Prox} (Algorithm~\ref{alg:Prox-ef21}).
-See Appendix~\ref{sec:prox_setting} for more details.
+To broaden the applicability of error feedback to such problems, we propose a proximal variant of \algname{EF21} to solve the more general composite problems~\eqref{eq:composite_optimization_0}, which leads to our \algname{EF21-Prox} method (Algorithm~\ref{alg:Prox-ef21}).
+Again, we are not aware of any method, which can provably solve problem \eqref{eq:composite_optimization_0} using the Top-$k$ sparsifier in distributed non-convex setting.